 How to Make Carrot Ginger Soup

-Add some chopped onion, crushed garlic and minced ginger to a pot with some olive oil and sauté until the onions are softened.
+Add chopped onion, crushed garlic, minced ginger and olive oil to a pot and sauté until the onions are softened.

-Then add in sliced carrots and toss up with the onions, and then add vegetable stock, orange juice, a little lemon juice and coconut milk.
+Then add in sliced carrots and toss up with the onions.

 Bring to the boil and then lower the heat, cover the pot and let it simmer until the carrots are tender.